 Firstly, while there are newer and more gratuitously created “villages” in Chiang Rai and Chiang Mai which we would not recommend visiting the Mae Hong Son ones are today well-established and genuine villages housing several generations of Kayan including many inhabitants who were actually born there.
 Some residents then have Thai citizenship and aren’t even technically refuges any longer.
 Huay Sua Tao now has an adjacent village area where residents live unhindered by visitors with the original constructions now forming a separate souvenir and handicraft market.

 Since the 2012 peace agreement—tentative but holding—Kayan can in theory return to their homeland, though even without the conflict Kayah State remains poor, underdeveloped and village conditions far less comfortable than in their Thai homes.
-To suggest now that they are kept against their will is largely untrue.
-Many young Kayan, surrounded by Thai media and Thai culture, dream of visiting firstly Bangkok or Chiang Mai rather than Loikaw.
-The main struggle these days—which goes for many ethnic minorities in North Thailand—is for the Thai government to accept that these people deserve full Thai citizenship.
+To suggest now that they are kept against their will is untrue.
+Many people in these villages have never been to Burma, only know Thailand and aspire to Thai rather than Burmese citizenship and many young Kayan, surrounded by Thai media and Thai culture, dream of visiting Bangkok or Chiang Mai rather than say Loikaw.
+The main struggle these days—which goes for many ethnic minorities in northern Thailand—is for the Thai government to accept that these people deserve full Thai citizenship.

 There are two long-established and easily accessed villages lying west of Mae Hong Son: Huay Phu Kaeng, which can be reached by a 30-minute boat ride down the Pai River and Huay Sua Tao, a 17-kilometre drive along a sealed road.
 The latter is the most frequently visited.
 Residents of a third village, Ban Nai Soi, also to the west of town have relocated elsewhere.